SNKT2024/flashcard-saas/README.md

-# AI Chat Support

-AI Chat Support is a web application that provides intelligent chat support using the Gemini API.
-Built with Next.js and styled using Material UI, this project offers a seamless user experience for interacting with AI-driven chat services.
+# Flashcard SaaS

+Flashcard SaaS is a web application designed to help users create, manage, and study flashcards efficiently.
+The project leverages modern web technologies to deliver a seamless user experience and robust functionality.

 ## Features

-- **Real-time Chat Support**: Engage in real-time conversations with AI for support and assistance.
-- **Responsive Design**: Optimized for various devices using Material UI components.
+- **User Authentication**: Secure user login and registration using Clerk API.
+- **Flashcard Management**: Create, edit, and organize flashcards with ease.
+- **Payment Integration**: Subscription and payment processing via Stripe API.
+- **Real-time Data**: Store and sync data using Firebase.
-- **Efficient API Integration**: Utilizes the Gemini API for robust AI capabilities.
+- **AI Assistance**: Utilize the Gemini API for enhanced learning experiences.
+- **Responsive Design**: Built with Material UI for a consistent and responsive interface.

 ## Tech Stack

-- **Next.js**: A React framework for building fast and scalable web applications.
+- **Next.js**: A powerful React framework for server-side rendering and static site generation.
+- **Material UI**: Provides a set of React components that implement Google's Material Design.
-- **Gemini API**: Provides the AI capabilities for chat support.
+- **Gemini API**: Offers AI capabilities to enhance the learning experience.
-- **Material UI**: A popular React UI framework for designing responsive and visually appealing interfaces.
+- **Stripe API**: Handles payment processing and subscription management.
+- **Clerk API**: Manages user authentication and session handling.
+- **Firebase**: Used for real-time database and hosting services.

 ## Getting Started